 Hand surgery differs with each specific condition.
 Common hand surgeries include:

-In most cases, the Utah Orthopaedics team performs minimally invasive surgery using small, buttonhole-sized incisions.
+When possible, the Utah Orthopaedics team performs minimally invasive surgery using small, buttonhole-sized incisions.

-Arthroscopy allows the surgeon to view the inside of a small joint like your wrist on a high-definition monitor.
+Arthroscopy allows your surgeon to view the inside of a small joint like your wrist on a high-definition monitor.
 They then make one or more new incisions in the area to insert surgical tools through.
 Using this technique, your surgeon can diagnose problems and repair them at the same time.

 Minimally invasive surgery methods reduce the risk of infection, minimize pain, and allow a faster recovery.
 And minimally invasive surgery is usually an outpatient procedure, so you can often go home right after your surgery.